History

 1895

-John Marsden Smedley bought Lea Green and began a renowned link between Lea Green and the famous mill-owning family.
-The main house was extended, doubling its size.
-The Smedley family dined in what is now our meeting room and our dining room was used as their billiard room.
+John Smedley bought Lea Green and began a renowned link between Lea Green and the famous mill-owning family.
+The main house was extended, doubling in size.
+The Smedley family dined in what is now our meeting room and the dining room was used as a writing room.

 1901